Viima-R/Palvelinten_hallinta_miniprojekti/README.md

 ssh-keygen -t ed25519
 ```

-- copy ssh public key to your slave machines, make sure you copy the .pub key

-```
-ssh-copy-id user@slave-machine ~/.ssh/id_ed25519.pub
-```

 2) On your slave machine you need to:

 - install ssh
 - have sudo access

-3) Clone this repository to your master machine.
+3) copy ssh public key to your slave machines, make sure you copy the .pub key

 ```
+ssh-copy-id user@slave-machine ~/.ssh/id_ed25519.pub
+```

+4) Clone this repository to your master machine.

+```
 git clone git@github.com:Viima-R/Palvelinten_hallinta_miniprojekti.git
 ```

-4) Make following changes in the repository you cloned.
+5) Make following changes in the repository you cloned.

 - Modify hosts.ini to match the user@ip of your slave machines
 - Modify group_vars/all.yml you need to change "postgresql_ip: "192.168.1.235"" to match your database server ip.
 - You may also change other variables in group_vars/all.yml like database name, password and timezones.